thetechnocrat-dev/darkforestframe/README.md

 E' = E - E"
 ```
 `E'` is the new energy of the planet after sending energy.
-`E` is the current enery of the planet.
+`E` is the current energy of the planet.
 `E"` is the energy sent.

 Equation 4)